 (Shinobi III review – 1999)

 One thing my experience as a music critic had taught me, in giving me a pulsating mass of albums to listen to each month, was working under deadlines and juggling everything to make ends meet.
-Then again, I was still trying to finish high school.
-Now, that time juggling skill might not be that important if one is working as a permanent staff member in a magazine, but since most people write reviews as a hobby or side job, it is often useful.
-Having to review bands that were actually struggling to keep full-time jobs, that made music just for passion, self-financing their albums with no clear intent to ever become rich or cater to a big audience, gave me the final push I needed to abandon the idea of the “raging review” for good.
-As we all know, that format, a few years down the line, would become quite celebrated.
+At the same time, I was still trying to survive and finish high school.
+Now, that time juggling skill might be important even if one is working as a permanent staff member in a magazine, but it becomes essential for most people writing reviews as a hobby or side job.
+Having to review bands that were actually struggling to keep full-time jobs, those that produced music strictly for passion, self-financing their albums with no clear intent to ever become rich or gain a big audience, gave me the final push I needed to abandon the idea of the “raging review” for good.
+Ironically, as we all know, that format, a few years down the line, would become quite celebrated.

 Damiano the editor-in-chief